adilkhr/my-ms3-project/README.md

 The application was built using the Flask Famework which is reliant on the jinja templating language.
 The application was written in python.

+I used pip3 install Flask intp the terminal to install flask.
+I used the standard port used for Flask applications which is "5000" and the IP set to "0.0.0.0".

 Flask-PyMongo - For the applicaition to interact with the MongoDB database

 Werkzeug - Used for providing security's, password_hash, check_password_hash